tldr-pages/tldr-node-client/README.md

 ## Command-line Autocompletion

-Currently we only support command-line autocompletion for zsh and bash.
+We currently support command-line autocompletion for zsh and bash.
 Pull requests for other shells are most welcome!

+To enable autocompletion for the tldr command, run:

 ### zsh